tomyRomero/sparks/README.md

 ## Features

 - List the main features of your application.
-- AI-powered post generation with various categories and the ability to delete them if you created them, AI image generation also included.
+- AI-powered post generation with various categories and the ability to delete ones you do not like if you are the author, AI image generation also included.
   - Categories:
-    - Movies and Novels
+    - Movies and Novels (includes AI generated images if the User desires, optional)
-    - Artworks, Fashion , Photography
+    - Artworks, Fashion , Photography , (These are all AI generated images)
     - Haikus , Quote, Joke , Aphorism
 - Image Storage System: Cloud image storage powered by the cloud , allows all profile images, as well as profile posts and even AI generated images to be saved for future usage in a secure S3 bucket privately where only the developer can access them.
+Cache system included with local storage so images do not have to be fetched every single time.
 - User profile management: Onboarding, Profile Edit
-- User-to-user Messaging system: power by Pusher for realtime updates, ability to leave messages on read, ability to see when a user is online in chat.
+- User-to-user Messaging system: powered by Pusher(Web Sockets) for realtime updates, ability to leave messages on read, ability to see when a user is online in chat.
 - Activity feed - and pagination for performance
 - Home Page Feed Filtering - Allow users to filter out the type of posts they would like to see.
-- Like comment and share functionality: Allows the liking of posts, no user can like a post more than once, users can unlike posts as well, everything is reflected in database, posts can have children posts (comments) and they are all recursively structured where every comment has a parent ID, therefore comments can have comments of their own, providing a twitter-like comment structure, all powered by a SQL dynamic structure, users can share posts directly to other users in their inboxes by clicking the share button which will send a message with the posts' link.
+- Like comment and share functionality: Allows the liking of posts, no user can like a post more than once, users can unlike posts as well, everything is reflected in database, posts can have children posts (comments, which can be liked as well, authors can delete their comments as well) and they are all recursively structured where every comment has a parent ID, therefore comments can have comments of their own, providing a twitter-like comment structure, all powered by a SQL dynamic structure, users can share posts directly to other users in their inboxes by clicking the share button which will send a message with the posts' link.
-- Search functionality
+- Search functionality, search for user profiles.
 - Notification System: updates when user recieves new message or activity
 - Profile Page: Profile page for users with posts they have made, comments they have made and posts they have liked, as well as the ability to message users from there or even edit your bio, and image if it is your profile.
-- Database System: all changes are saved within database so you can pick back up where you left off.
+- Database System: all changes are saved within the database so you can pick back up where you left off.
 - Fully Responsive for all screens, phones, tablets and desktops.
-- Global State System: using app context the app has a global state which helps with real-time functionalities for layout components
+- Global State System: using app context the app has a global state which helps with real-time functionalities for layout components.
 - Form Validation: Uses Zod Forms to put into place form validations where as users can only submit certain inputs depending on what is allowed.
 - Liverages the latest of Next.js by using server actions and API routes, API routes include, openAIChat, openAIImage, and S3